cwgoes/pluranimity.org/_posts/2019-06-01-comparative-advantages-distributed-ledgers.md

 *Footnotes*

-<span id="1">1</span>: I prefer the term to "blockchain" — the salience is in the replication mechanism, that the blocks are kept in a linked list is an implementation detail.<br />
+<span id="1">1</span>: I prefer the term "distributed ledger" to "blockchain" — the salience is in the replication mechanism, that the blocks are kept in a linked list is an implementation detail.<br />
 <span id="2">2</span>: Fulfilling *agreement* and *termination* in roughly their usual BFT senses, possibly the combined view of separate parallel consensus processes, but necessarily such that the cost of breaking safety or progress is high.<br />
 <span id="3">3</span>: Or rather than storage capacity could grow faster than storage usage, as is the case with cloud-provisioned storage now.<br />
 <span id="4">4</span>: Or rather that transaction throughput capacity is not a bottleneck on demand, as is the case with EMV (card) payments now.<br />
 <span id="5">5</span>: Such that the subset of parties responsible for executing {% ihighlight haskell %} F {% endihighlight %} cannot indefinitely censor any subset of transactions, as might be provided by (threshold decryption).<br />
 <span id="6">6</span>: Such that bandwidth and compute required is proportional only in the size of the query, not the size of state, and that the querying client cannot be fooled. (current examples: TM lite client proofs).<br />
-<span id="7">7</span>: As might be provided by a verifiable-delay function with difficulty adjustment (cite: Wachowski VDF paper). <br />
+<span id="7">7</span>: As might be provided by a [verifiable-delay function](https://eprint.iacr.org/2018/601.pdf) with difficulty adjustment.<br />
-<span id="8">8</span>: Meaning that specific transaction details (sender, amount, code) can be private to a user while ruleset verification (supply conservation, invariant fulfilment) is performed on the ledger, as likely will be provided by zero-knowledge proof constructions (current examples: Zerocash, ZEXE).<br />
+<span id="8">8</span>: Meaning that specific transaction details (sender, amount, code) can be private to a user while ruleset verification (supply conservation, invariant fulfilment) is performed on the ledger, as likely will be provided by zero-knowledge proof constructions (e.g. [Zerocash](http://zerocash-project.org/media/pdf/zerocash-extended-20140518.pdf), [ZEXE](https://eprint.iacr.org/2018/962.pdf)).<br />
 <span id="9">9</span>: [List of top ten firms by market capitalization](https://en.wikipedia.org/wiki/List_of_public_corporations_by_market_capitalization).
 I count Microsoft, Apple, Amazon, Alphabet, Facebook, Alibaba Group, and Tencent as operating commons.<br />
 <span id="10">10</span>: [The Age of Surveillance Capitalism](https://www.goodreads.com/book/show/26195941-the-age-of-surveillance-capitalism), Shoshana Zuboff - the Marxist ontological frame obscures the argument, but this is still the best detailed expose I've found.<br />
 <span id="11">11</span>: [Blockchains and the Opportunity of the Commons](https://marginalrevolution.com/marginalrevolution/2018/06/blockchains-opportunity-commons.html), Tyler Cowen.<br />